harriscw/advent_of_code_2015/day12/README.md

     - So I kept a bracket count as I went!  -1 for `}`, +1 for `{`.
     - Once I hit a `{` where the bracket count was 0 then that was the opening bracket
 3. then find the closing bracket `}` after the `:"red` using a similar approach
 4. now you have the indexes of the brackets `{}` that contain the red.
-I just replaced text betwen those positions with `X`'s
+I just replaced text between those positions with `X`'s
     - This created a cool redacted-esque vibe